dscheinah/pwsafe/README.md

 The current state of development currently is alpha.
 This means the basic parts of the application are working, but are not tested very well.
 Also some features are still under development:
-* add categories for passwords
+* use the categories for passwords
 * user and group management with basic privileges
+* create a production container with build tool configuration
+* enable docker compatible logging for the PHP backend
 * share passwords with other users and groups
-* create a production container with build tool configuration
 * improve the look and feel
-* enable docker compatible logging for the PHP backend
 * add more options to the generator
-* write a bookmarklet for cross browser integration on website
+* write a bookmarklet for cross browser integration on websites

 This readme gives information about [Requirements](#requirements),